sypht-team/sypht-kotlin-client/README.md

 JDK8 and upwards are supported.

 ## Installation
-Sypht Java Client is available on maven central:
+Sypht Kotlin Client is available on maven central:

 ```Xml
 <dependency>